Cardinals vs. Phillies Player Props Betting Odds

 |3

-Check out the latest odds and place your bets on any of Zack Wheeler's player props with BetMGM.
+Check out the latest odds and place your bets on any of Aaron Nola's player props with BetMGM.

 Kyle Schwarber Props